Council for Responsible Genetics: History

 The pioneering contributions of CRG to public interest initiatives concerned with appropriate use of biotechnologies are recounted in the book Biotech Juggernaut: Hope, Hype, and Hidden Agendas of Entrepreneurial Bioscience (Routledge, 2019).

 GeneWatch

-The CRG publishes Genewatch, America's first and (according to CRG in 2009) only magazine dedicated to monitoring biotechnology's social, ethical and environmental consequences.
-The publication covers a broad spectrum of issues, from genetically modified food to biological weapons, genetic privacy and discrimination, reproductive technology, and human cloning.
+CRG published GeneWatch, America's first magazine dedicated to monitoring biotechnology's social, ethical and environmental consequences.
+The publication covered a broad spectrum of issues, from genetically modified food to biological weapons, genetic privacy and discrimination, reproductive technology, and human cloning.
 Established in 1983, the publication won the Utne Independent Press Award for General Excellence in the category of newsletters in 2006.

 Funding

-A major source of CRG's funding is the Ford Foundation, which provided $420,000 in grants during 2005-2007.
+A major source of CRG's funding was the Ford Foundation, which provided $420,000 in grants during 2005–2007.